Acts 13:1-3 and Acts 14:8-20

 When they arrived in Antioch they gathered the church together to tell them everything that God had done through them on this First Missionary Journey.
 They were glad to be home but they knew that there were still others who needed to hear about Jesus.
 There would be other missionary journeys in the future.

 This story can be told using a variety of methods.
 Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.

 Click here for visual aids and story-telling methods.

-- What is a miracle? event that cannot happen naturally only through God’s power
+- What is a miracle? the event that cannot happen naturally but only through God’s power

 - In Lystra, what did the crowd do after Paul healed a man who couldn’t walk?
 They thought that he and Barnabas were gods and they wanted to make sacrifices to them.

 - When the Jews said bad things about Paul in Lystra what did the crowd do?
 They stoned Paul and drug him out of town.

 - After the crowd in Lystra stoned Paul and drug him out of town he was so beat up that they thought he was dead and left him.
 What happened next?
 Paul just got up and walked back to town.

 - Oh Be Careful Song